Connect with others who understand.

 You may be familiar with psoriasis plaques that itch, burn, or sting.
 You may be used to the lesions that can accompany flare-ups.
 You may even be on the lookout for joint pain, which can be an early symptom of psoriatic arthritis (PsA).
 But bruises?
 No one warned you about those.

-“Do you have bruises on your skin as part of your psoriasis?” asked one MyPsoriasisTeam member.
-“Does anyone else get unexplained bruises that show up out of nowhere?” asked another.
+“Do you have bruises on your skin as part of your psoriasis?” one MyPsoriasisTeam member asked.

-If you experience bruising with psoriasis, you are not alone.
-In this article, we look at what causes bruises, whether they are connected to psoriasis, and when to seek medical advice.
-If you have questions about bruises and psoriasis, schedule an appointment with your health care provider or a dermatologist.
+If you experience bruising with psoriasis, you’re not alone.
+Here, we discuss what causes bruises, whether they’re connected to psoriasis, and when to seek medical advice.
+If you have questions about psoriasis and bruising, schedule an appointment with your healthcare provider or a dermatologist.

 What Are Bruises?